UjjwalGupta887/Titanic/README.md

 titanic.start(myTitanicTextView);
 ```

-You may want to keep track of the titanic instance after the animation is started if you want to stop it.
+You may want to keep track of the titanic instance after the animations is started if you want to stop it.

 To stop it:
 ```java